paramireze/paramireze.github.io/_posts/2018-08-01-food-chain-magnete.markdown

 # Burpees
 ![burpees]({{ '/assets/images/2018/aug/burps.png' }})

-Big fan of burpees and do them often.
-I feel it really engages all the muscles into working together.
+Burpees is a great way to do full body cardio without swimming :P I will sometime do these with dumbbells.

 # Scissor Lunges
 ![scissor lunges]({{ '/assets/images/2018/aug/scissor-lunges.png' }})

-Scissor lunges always smoke me and great to get some intensity into a body weight workout.
+I have a love hate relationship with scissor lunges.
+They produce a type of soreness that can make the next morning difficult.

 # Rotator
 ![Rotator]({{ '/assets/images/2018/aug/rotator.jpg' }})

-Resistance bands are perfect for wrapping around a tree and work the shoulders.
+Resistance bands are perfect for working the rotator cuffs.
-I like to keep up these exercises to make sure I am hitting up the smaller muscle groups.

 # Side Steps
 ![Side Steps]({{ '/assets/images/2018/aug/side-steps.png' }})

-I am a runner and need to make sure that my `Medial Glutes` are nice a strong.
+These make sure my `Medial Glutes` are nice and strong.
-They help with stability and preventing injury.
+They help with stability and preventive injury.

 ## After Workout Meal